FreunzWa/FW_sync/medicine/neurology/dysphasia.md

 - good comprehension and repitition
 - can occur as a primary deficit/ when recovering from broca's.
 - thought to be afected @anterior cebral artery strokes
+- loss of executive frontal lboe function in relation to speech (eg narrative discourse)

 # Transcortical sensory aphasia
 - fluent aphasia w/ paraphasic errors, impaired comprehension